-Rely on information from official and credible sources
+Rely on information and coronavirus updates from official and credible sources

 Be mindful of where you get your information.
 Accurate information can only come from credible official sources.
 The most reliable and trustworthy source of information on the Novel Coronavirus disease (COVID-19) outbreak is the World Health Organisation (WHO).
 In the UK, we also have the National Health Service (NHS).
 A visit to its official website is a sensible way to learn about the ongoing pandemic.

 WHO provides rolling updates, the latest information and guidance on coronavirus, travel advice and responses to frequently asked questions.
 Watch out for updates issued by your national and local government.
 Stay alert for any safety precautions they advice or any restrictions they may implement.